Parallel Compilation

 - If there is another query invocation for the same key in progress, we release the lock, and just block the thread until the other invocation has computed the result we are waiting for.
 Cycle error detection in the parallel compiler requires more complex logic than in single-threaded mode.
 When worker threads in parallel queries stop making progress due to interdependence, the compiler uses an extra thread (named deadlock handler) to detect, remove and report the cycle error.

-Parallel query still has a lot of work to do, most of which is related to
+The parallel query feature still has implementation to do, most of which is

 and Parallel Iterators